intermine/im-docs/docs/webapp/template-queries/index.rst

     <post-process name="create-autocomplete-index"/>
   </post-processing>

-2. In the `/postprocess` directory, run this command:
+2. Then run this command:

 .. code-block:: bash

-  # in malariamine/postprocess
+  # run postprocess
-  $ ant -Daction=create-autocomplete-index
+  ~/git/flymine $ ./gradlew postprocess -Pprocess=create-autocomplete-index --stacktrace

 This process will add all fields set in this properties file to the autocompletion index.